shuntingyard/twauth-web/README.md

    2. `. venv/bin/activate`
    3. `pip install -r requirements.txt`
 3. Start the app:
-   1. `hypercorn --certfile your_cert.pem --keyfile your_privkey.pem --bind example.com:8443 twauth-web:app`
+   1. `hypercorn --certfile cert.pem --keyfile key.pem --bind example.com:8443 twauth-web:app`

 > Note: the app must have an Internet-accessible URL - do not attempt to connect via localhost, as this will not work.
-You can run a tunnel e.g. `ngrok` for local use, or deploy to a cloud platform such as Heroku (a `Procfile` is included).
+You can run a tunnel e.g. `ngrok` for local use.

 Open a browser window on your demo app's external URL.
 Don't click the buttons yet!